 Red Incense Burner Hill, on Braemar Hill, has been my favourite go-to spot for the best views of Hong Kong for years!
 It’s also my top recommendation for the best sunset spot in Hong Kong.

-The views of Hong Kong’s skyline from on top of Red Incense Burner Hill (Hung Heung Lo Fung in Cantonese) are absolutely stunning!
+The views of Hong Kong’s skyline from on top of Red Incense Burner Hill (Hung Heung Lo Fung in Cantonese) are incredibly stunning!
 You get to see a 360-degree view of Hong Kong Island and Kowloon, separated by the harbour.

 There are a few ways to get to Red Incense Burner Hill, the easiest of course is via a 10-minute hike from the Braemar Hill bus terminus.
 However this time, I decided to mix it up a bit and hike to the summit from Tai Hang.